heymikehaynes/crashthearcade/content/blog/home-screens-october-2024.md

 ## iPhone and iPad

-**Reeder**<br>Reeder is quickly become my everything app.
+**Reeder**<br>Reeder is quickly become my *everything* app.
 I use it to keep up with my social media, RSS feeds, podcasts, and more.
-I have it baked into parts of my website as well, like my bookmarks page.
-It is, without question, my most-used app at the moment.
+I have it baked into parts of this website as well, like my [bookmarks](/bookmarks) page.
+It is, without question, the app I use the most.

-**Tumblr**<br>Tumblr is by far the social network I've used the longest.
-Granted, I've deleted my blogs over the years a couple of times for various reasons, I've always had at least one running.
-In terms of art and general absurdity, there are few places better than Tumblr.
+**Tumblr**<br>I've used Tumblr for a long time.
+Granted, I've deleted several of my blogs over the years a couple of times for various reasons, I've always had at least *one* running.
+In terms of art and general absurdity, there are few places better than Tumblr, which the app helps me keep on top of.

 **Spotify**<br>I do not like the Spotify app or the company itself.
 The only reason it's on my home screens is that I have a family plan and use it to listen to music.
 I'm constantly working to move my family over to Apple Music but, for now, it lives here.